Jiro Manio

+Jiro Manio (born May 9, 1992) is a Filipino actor.
+He is best known for his portrayal of the title character in the drama film Magnifico (2003), for which he won the Gawad Urian for Best Actor at age 12, making him the youngest-ever winner in that category.
+For that same film, he also won the PMPC Star Award for Movie Actor of the Year, FAP Award for Best Actor, and FAMAS Award for Best Child Actor—thus winning the Philippine movie grand slam.
+Earlier, he won the Best Child Performer award in the 2001 Metro Manila Film Festival for his role in Marilou Diaz-Abaya's Bagong Buwan (2001).
+He also received acting award nominations for his performances in Mila (2001) and Foster Child (2007).
+Manio also appeared in the comedy film Ang Tanging Ina (2003) and its sequels, the fantasy television series Spirits (2004–05), and the gay-themed comedy Manay Po (2006) and its sequel.

+Starting in his early teens, Manio's personal life has been mired with traumatic experiences, beginning when he was sexually groomed when he was a child, which later caused severe trauma leading to drug abuse as a minor.
+He also had two children with a woman who was years older than him.
+His first child was born when he was only 15 years old.
+In a spike of emotion, he allegedly attempted to commit frustrated homicide, and was afterwards arrested.

 Early life and education

-Manio was born to a Filipina mother Joylene Santos (died August 8, 2006) and Japanese father Yusuke Katakura (片倉 裕介).
+Manio was born to a Filipina mother Joylene Santos Manio (died August 8, 2006) and Japanese father Yusuke Katakura (片倉 裕介).
 He was raised by his grandfather and had a younger brother named Anjo Santos.

 Manio attended grade school at Holy Child Parochial School in San Juan, Metro Manila (now Saint John the Baptist Catholic School) and graduated from high school in 2012 through the Philippines Department of Education's (DepEd) home study program at Rizal Experimental Station and Pilot School of Cottage Industries (RESPCI) in Pasig.
 He planned to study Hotel and Restaurant Management (HRM) in culinary studies at the De La Salle-College of Saint Benilde in the Malate district of Manila.

 Career

 He starred in the digital film Tambolista for Cinema One network and in Ang Tanging Ina Niyong Lahat with Ai-Ai delas Alas.
 In 2004, he won the Best Actor at the Gawad Urian and the Best Child Actor award at the Filipino Academy of Movie Arts and Sciences Awards (FAMAS) for the movie Magnifico.

 He was a member of ABS-CBN's talent management agency Star Magic from 1999 until his termination in June 2009 due to unprofessional behavior.

 In 2010, he transferred to GMA Network and appeared on that network's show Pilyang Kerubin, top billed by Barbie Forteza.